AlibabaCloudDocs/ecs/intl.en-US/Pricing/Billing methods/Savings plans.md

 -   Partial Upfront: Partial payment \(about 50% of the full amount\) is required upfront at purchase.
 The remainder is paid on an hourly basis for the duration of the term.
 -   No Upfront: No upfront payment is required at purchase.
 The total fee is paid on an hourly basis for the duration of the term.

     **Note:** In different payment options, the total fee required is the same, but you can obtain different discounts.
 The more you pay upfront, the greater the discount you can obtain and the more pay-as-you-go bills your savings plan can offset.
-Whether you can use the No Upfront payment option is based on your ECS usage.
+Your ECS usage determines whether you can use the No Upfront payment option.
 If you want to use the No Upfront payment option, [submit a ticket](https://workorder-intl.console.aliyun.com/console.htm).

 For example, assume that you purchased a one-year savings plan with an hourly commitment of USD 0.1/hour, and the total fee is calculated based on the following formula: USD 0.1/hour × 24 hours × 365 days = USD 876.
 Payments based on the three payment options are made in the following ways: